espressif/esp-who/README.md

  We take [ESP-IDF v4.0](https://github.com/espressif/esp-idf/tree/release/v4.0) as the default version.

  > Now this repository supports two versions of IDF: v3.3.1 and v4.0.0.
-Master branch is based on v4.0.0, while for v3.3.1, please checkout to idfv3.3.1 branch.

 # Components